Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 again, overall predictions (the spatial patterns) look fairly similar (Fig. \@ref(fig:RF-covs-bufferdist-zinc-meuse)).
 The difference between using geoR and RFsp is that, in the case of RFsp, there are fewer choices and fewer assumptions required.
-Also, RFsp permits the relationship between covariates and geographical distances to be fitted all at once.
+Also, RFsp permits the relationship between covariates and geographical distances to be fitted concurrently.
 This makes RFsp, in general, less cumbersome than model-based geostatistics, but then also more of a “black-box” system to a geostatistician.